Autoscaler preparation checklist

 Unscheduled pods policy

 To upscale a cluster, CAST AI needs to react to unschedulable pods.
-You can achieve this by turning on Unscheduled Pods policy and configuring the Default Node template.
+You can achieve this by turning on the Unscheduled Pods policy and configuring the Default Node template.

 What is an unschedulable pod?